U.S. Business Immigration Services

 Foreign nationals coming to the US to participate in an established international cultural exchange program for the purpose of providing practical training, employment, and the sharing of the history, culture and traditions of their country of nationality are invited to apply for a Q-1 Cultural Exchange visa.
 The Q-1 visa enables visitors to stay in the US for up to 15 months.

-The spouse of a visitor coming to work in the US under a J2, H4, L2, or E visa may work in the US provided they qualify for the appropriate spousal or partner visa.
+The spouse of a foreign national coming to work in the U.S. under a J-2, H-4, L-2, or E visa may be eligible to work in the U.S.

 B-1 Business Visitor Visas and the Visa Waiver Program